 Isolated Rock (Le Rocher isolé)

-By the 1860s, Gustave Courbet was a well-known champion of Realist painting—an approach that found its subject matter in the daily lives and hardships of France’s working class.
-This seascape highlights another important aspect of Courbet’s Realist practice.
+This seascape highlights an important aspect of Gustave Courbet’s painting practice.
 Rather than a traditional brush, he used a palette knife to apply the paint in broad, rough patches.
-This technique evokes the atmosphere of the wind-blown, moving clouds and the coarse texture of the rock, which, in its centrality and isolation, seems to take on a melancholy, human quality.
+This technique evokes the atmosphere of the wind-blown clouds and the coarse texture of the rock, which, in its centrality and isolation, seems to take on a melancholy, human quality.

 Oil on canvas